 We know that where and how you make your home has a big impact on what you’re able to gain from and give to the community during your time here, and that’s especially true for those relocating to Bristol to study with us.

-If you’re going to be attached to a local church as part of your study programme we’ll work hard to make sure you live in or very close to your context parish; if you’re bringing a family with you we can help you think about local schools and family-friendly areas; if you have a specific part of Bristol you’re already connected to or want to engage with we’ll do our best to explore all the possible local living options.
+We help the students moving to join into our residential community to find housing near Trinity or the parish where you’ll be doing context training during college.
+If you’re bringing a family with you we can help you think about local schools.
+If you have a specific part of Bristol you’re already connected to or want to engage with we’ll do our best to explore all the possible local living options.

 Living in Bristol

-Bristol is a lively student city, home to the University of Bristol and the University of the West of England, so it has a good network of buses, plenty of parks and open spaces, great shops, several interesting art galleries and museums, lots of theatres and live music venues, a beautiful cathedral and more good restaurants than anyone on a student budget will ever be able to get through!
+Bristol is a lively city with a good network of buses, plenty of parks and open spaces, great shops, interesting art galleries and museums, lots of theatres and live music venues, a beautiful cathedral and more good restaurants than anyone on a student budget will ever be able to get through!

 Given Bristol’s proximity to the Welsh border you can imagine that we get our fair share of rainy days; however, when the rain stops you’ll find we’re wonderfully close to Bath, Wells, the Somerset and Devon coasts, the Wye Valley, the Forest of Dean, Oxford and the Cotswolds and, of course, the well-watered lushness of south Wales itself.
-You’ll also find Bristol to be a very family-friendly city, with the @Bristol planetarium and hands-on science centre, the Aquarium, a large zoo and the annual hot-air balloon fiesta and kite festival.
+You’ll also find Bristol to be a very family-friendly city, with the We the Curious Science Centre, Bristol Aquarium, Bristol Zoo, free museums like the MShed and Bristol Museum and Art Gallery (your children will love the fossils and rock collection), and the annual hot-air balloon fiesta and kite festival.

-Trinity is in a quiet residential area, with easy access to the city but nicely removed from its busyness by being set up on a hill with views across the Severn estuary to the Welsh hills.
+Trinity is situated in a quiet residential area, with easy access to the city centre but nicely removed from its busyness by being set within the nine acres of its grounds.
 We’re also very close to the Clifton Downs, a large grassy and wooded area ideal for walking or running, from which you can see the Avon Gorge and the famed architecture of the Clifton Suspension Bridge.